Kavinci/firewall/README.md

 and responds to ARP requests within the network.
 It has been thoroughly tested and is known to work.

-There is a communicator system that moves packets from one interface to another.
+There is a pipe that moves packets from the external interface to the internal interface.

 TODO:
-Fix UDP/TCP checksums to properly receive packets from a netspace.
+Fix TCP checksums to properly receive packets from a netspace.
 Spawn threads to mediate access between the netspace and the outside world.
-Implement the filter functionality.
+Correctly implement the filter functionality.

 Maintained by Akshay Dongaonkar (akd54).